rmunda2420/farm-infinity-app-2.0/README.md

 ## Flutter App ##

-An onboarding android app for farmers for data analytics and credit scoring.
+An onboarding Android app for farmers for data analytics and credit scoring.

-Screen Shots
+Screenshots

 Farmer journey
 <div>